jfajardo-equinix/TodoApp/README.md

 How to run:

 - clone project
+- install stable channel flutter
-- install flutter and iOS simulator with XCode
+- install iOS simulator with XCode
 - open project in VsCode with flutter and dart extensions
 - run pub get
 - navigate to main.dart